Ohio State Buckeyes women's ice hockey: History

-During the 2021/22 season, the Buckeyes reached the program's first 1 seed after defeating Minnesota 3–2 in overtime for the WCHA Championship, in the process earning both an automatic bid to the 2022 NCAA Women'sIceHockeyTournament and a home playoff game.
-The Buckeyes defeated the 7 seed Quinnipiac 4–3 in double overtime, sending them the program's 3rd Frozen Four.
+During the 2021/22 season, the Buckeyes reached the program's first 1 seed after defeating Minnesota 3–2 in overtime for the WCHA Championship, in the process earning both an automatic bid to the 2022 NCAA Women's Ice Hockey Tournament and a home playoff game.
+The Buckeyes defeated the 7 seed Quinnipiac 4–3 in double overtime, sending them to the program's 3rd Frozen Four.
 There, they beat #6 Yale 2–1, and won the program's first National Title two days later, beating Minnesota Duluth 3–2.
 Defenseman Sophie Jaques finished the season with 21 goals and 38 assists for 59 points total and was a Patty Kazmaier Award finalist.
-Her and head coach Nadine Muzerall became the USCHO's Player of the Year and Coach of the Year, respectively.
+Jaques and head coach Nadine Muzerall became the USCHO's Player of the Year and Coach of the Year, respectively.

+In the 2022/23 season, the Buckeyes won their first WCHA regular season title on the back of a 28-4-2 regular season record.
+They lost to Minnesota in the WCHA Championship game but still received the #1 overall seed in the NCAA tournament, their second in a row.
+In the NCAA tournament, the Buckeyes beat Quinnipiac 5-2 in the quarterfinal and played in their third-straight Women's Frozen Four against #5 seed Northeastern, which they defeated 3-0 to advance to their second-straight final.
+In the final, Ohio State lost 1-0 to Wisconsin, giving Wisconsin its 7th title.
+Sophie Jaques won the Patty Kazmaier Award, given annually to the best player in Women's Hockey.
+She was Ohio State's first player to win that award and the second defenseman to win the award.

-Season by season results
+Season-by-season results

 Coaches

 Barto served as the program's first head coach, leading the team from 1999 to 2011 and finishing with a record of 178–209–42 (.464).
 During her first ten years as head coach, the program received 14 All-WCHA honors.
 She served on the NCAA Women's Ice Hockey Championship Committee from 2000 to 2006 and is a member of the American Women's Hockey Coaches Association.
 She retired in April 2011 after 12 seasons at Ohio State.

 In May 2011, Nate Handrahan became the program's second head coach.
 He coached the team for four seasons, finishing with a record of 67–64–15 (.507).
 He resigned on March 9, 2015, amid a sexual harassment investigation.

 On April 12, 2015, Jenny Schmidgall-Potter was named the program's third head coach.
 She finished her single season with a record of 10–25–1 (.288).

 In September 2016, Nadine Muzerall was named the program's fourth head coach.